SmokinCaterpillar/pypet/doc/source/cookbook/environment.rst

     *run_XXXXXXXX_process_YYYY.txt* with *XXXXXXXX* the run id and *YYYY* the process id.
 It contains all log messages produced by the corresponding process within the single run.

-    If you don't want the logging message stored to the file system set to ``None``-
+    If you don't want the logging message stored to the file system set to ``None``.

     If you don't set a log level elsewhere before, the standard level will be *INFO* (if you have no clue what I am talking about, take a look at the logging_ module).

 * ``logger_names``

-    List or tuple of logger names to which the logging settings apply.
+    List or tuple of logger names to which the logging settings apply, i.e which log messages are stored to disk by *pypet*.
     Default is root ``('',)``, i.e.  all logging messages are logged to the folder specified above.
 For instance, if you only want *pypet* to save messages created by itself and not by your own loggers use ``logger_names='(pypet,)'``.
 If you only